ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingviewingclusters.md

 {: #vc_nsx-t_addingviewingclusters-adding-cluster-name}

 The cluster name must meet the following requirements:
-* Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* The cluster name must start with a lowercase alphabetic character.
-* The cluster name must start and end with an alphanumeric character.
+* The cluster name must end with a lowercase alphabetic or numeric character.
-* The maximum number of characters is 30.
+* The maximum length of the cluster name is 30 characters.
-* The cluster name must be unique within the vCenter Server instance.
+* The cluster name must be unique within the vCenter Server with NSX-T instance.

 #### Data center location
 {: #vc_nsx-t_addingviewingclusters-adding-dc-location}

-The {{site.data.keyword.CloudDataCent}} location of the cluster is set to the {{site.data.keyword.CloudDataCent_notm}} of the vCenter Server instance by default.
+The {{site.data.keyword.CloudDataCent_notm}} location of the cluster is set to the {{site.data.keyword.CloudDataCent_notm}} of the vCenter Server instance by default.
 You can deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} than the deployed instance, but you must ensure that the network latency between the two {{site.data.keyword.CloudDataCents_notm}} is less than 150 ms. To check the network latency, you can use a tool such as [Looking Glass](/docs/infrastructure/network-tools?topic=network-tools-about-looking-glass#about-looking-glass).

 If you deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} or {{site.data.keyword.cloud_notm}} infrastructure pod, three extra VLANs are ordered for use with the ordered {{site.data.keyword.baremetal_short}}.

 ### Bare Metal Server settings
 {: #vc_nsx-t_addingviewingclusters-bare-metal-settings}

-You can choose **Skylake** or **Broadwell**.
+You can choose **Skylake**, **Cascade**, or **Broadwell**.

 #### Skylake
 {: #vc_nsx-t_addingviewingclusters-adding-skylake}